-Brain Rules was published in 2008and is part of the Personal MBA.
+Brain Rules by John Medina was published in 2008 and is part of the Personal MBA.

 The author: John Medina is a developmental molecular biologist and researcher consultant.
 He is recognized as one of the greatest neuroscientists of our time.
 He teaches at the Department of Biological Engineering of the Faculty of Medicine at the University of Washington.

 Chronicle and summary of the book “Brain Rules”:

 John Medina emphasizes the need to facilitate interactivity between three worlds: neuroscience, education and business.
 So many resources are born from the pooling of ideas.
 He also adds that if you aren’t subscribed to scientific journals, your chances of understanding how your brain works are diminished.

 A book with 12 principles in the form of rules to survive and breathe new life into your own personal development.

 Rule No. 1 Physical exercise boosts brain power

 In order to capture our attention and preserve it, John Medina himself applies the strategies taught.
 He starts off with the story of an apparently extraordinary 70-year-old man, Jack LaLanne, considered the godfather of fitness.
 He leads us to discover the vital secret of this amazing septuagenarian.